bilaltas/CodeKit-Free/readme.txt

 5. You should see a message stating that the plugin was installed successfully.
 6. Click the Activate Plugin link.

+== Frequently Asked Questions ==
+= Will my custom codes be deleted after uninstalling the plugin? =
+- No, it won\'t if you uncheck the \"Store custom CSS/JS after uninstall\" option on settings.

+= A red cross appeared when I try to save.
+It doesn\'t look save the files, what\'s the problem? =
+- Just mouseover the cross and see the error message.

+== Screenshots ==
+1. General look
+2. Options and Shortcuts
+3. Admin side editor look

 == Changelog ==
+= 0.2.1 (2017-06-02 03:32 EET) =
+* Readme files corrections

 = 0.2.0 (2017-05-08 17:40 EET) =
 * Moved to Github